lf-/gankra.github.io/blah/tower-of-weakenings/index.md

 * If you hit an exposed allocation, congrats!
 You get provenance to it.
 * If you hit *two* exposed allocations (because of one-past-the-end), be sad and tell the programmer to "just be consistent" and only access one of them.

 This makes a lot of sense!
-Basically it's saying if you cast a pointer to an integer, the compiler has to throw up its hands in disgust and just accept than any integer gets to be cast into a pointer into that allocation.
+Basically it's saying if you cast a pointer to an integer, the compiler has to throw up its hands in disgust and just accept that any integer gets to be cast into a pointer into that allocation.
 That's... pretty tame?
 Assuming you don't need to allow other operations to expose.

 But also... it lets you write this: